shepherdwind/match-pairs/readme.md

 - If there is a space on the left, then `open = true`
 - If there is a space on the right, then `close = true`
-- If neither side has a space, it checks for special characters such as `+-=` or other language separators like `:` or Chinese semicolons.
-If these symbols
-- are present, they are treated as spaces.
+- If neither side has a space, it checks for special characters such as `+-=` or other language separators for example Chinese semicolons `：`.
+If these symbols are present, they are treated as spaces.

 This leads to the following parsing results: